ajbleakley/register/README.md

 docker exec -it register-app-php-fpm-1 composer ...
 ```

-To copy project dependencies from the container to your host:
+To copy application dependencies from the container to your host:
 ```
 docker cp register-app-php-fpm-1:/application/vendor/ ~/your/host/path/to/register-app
 ```